 As far as we know, we owe the establishment of the Anno Domini count to the Scythian canonist and scholar Dionysius Exiguus (Dennis the Little).
 Only a few things are known about his life.
-He lived some 1,500 years ago at the beginning of the sixth century CE and was a colleague of Cassiodor, who was among the clergy in the court of Theodoric, king of Ostrogoths.
+He lived some 1,500 years ago at the beginning of the sixth century and was a colleague of Cassiodor, who was among the clergy in the court of Theodoric, king of Ostrogoths.
+Of Cassiodor is well known that he founded in Calabria the Monasterium Vivariense, where he collected and compiled Greek and Roman classical literature, which might have studied also Dionysius Exiguus.

-Dionysius Exiguus is the author of the Collectio Dionysiana, canons of the councils and synods of Nicea, Constantinople, Calcedon, and Sardica (Peitz 1960).
+He is the author of the Collectio Dionysiana, canons of the councils and synods of Nicea, Constantinople, Calcedon, and Sardica (Peitz 1960).
 One of his works, which is part of the "Patrologia Latina," is still powerfully influential today, although it is not in harmony with ancient historical facts (Ratzinger 2012).
 Dennis invented the AD count by establishing a new Easter calculation, which he dedicated in 525 to a Bishop Petronius.
-(Schwartz 1905) He called his Easter table CYCLUS DECEMNOVENNALIS DIONYSII, (19-year cycle of Dionysius) which now commonly is called LIBER de PASCHATE (Book of Easter).
-(Krusch 1938)
+(Schwartz 1905) He called his Easter table CYCLUS DECEMNOVENNALIS DIO-NYSII, (19-year cycle of Dionysius) which now commonly is called LIBER de PASCHATE (Book of Easter) (Krusch 1938).

-Dionysius said his reason for his new cycle was to avoid counting the years after Diocletian:
+Dionysius explained that his reason to introduce his new cycle was to avoid counting the years after Diocletian: